 Child pornography defense lawyer in Cottleville, MO.
-Confronting accusations or charges related to the possession or distribution of child pornography poses a substantial risk to your personal and professional standing.
-If you’re facing charges for possessing or distributing child pornography in Cottleville, MO, you may be confronted with serious felony charges and mandatory Missouri sex offender registration upon conviction.
-It is vital not to leave your defense to chance in such a critical scenario.
+Facing allegations of or charges for the possession or distribution of child pornography threatens to destroy both your reputation and your future.
+If you have been charged for having or distributing child pornography in the Cottleville, MO area, you could be facing a felony charge and mandatory Missouri sex offender registration if convicted.
+Don’t leave your defense to chance.

 What Can Lead to Child Pornography Charges in Cottleville, MO?

-Despite prevailing stereotypes, child pornography charges can impact individuals from all walks of life in and around Cottleville, MO.
-As outlined in Missouri Revised Statute § 573.010, child pornography is defined as any material or performance that is obscene and depicts sexual conduct, contact, or sexual performance, involving a minor under 18 years old as a participant or portrayed observer.
+While there might be prevalent stereotypes, child pornography charges come up in all walks of life throughout the Cottleville, MO area.
+Missouri Revised Statute § 573.010 defines child pornography as any obscene material or performance depicting sexual conduct, contact, or sexual performance, including a minor under 18 years old as a participant or portrayed observer of the material.

-According to RSMo § 573.037, a person is charged with the offense of child pornography if such person knowingly or recklessly possesses any child pornography featuring a minor less than 18 years old or obscene material portraying what seems to be a minor below 18 years old.
+As per RSMo § 573.037, an individual is charged with the offense of child pornography if they knowingly or recklessly possess any child pornography of a minor below 18 years of age or obscene material portraying what appears to be a minor under 18 years old.

 A few specific instances of child pornography charges in Cottleville and elsewhere in Missouri are: